Getting ready to use Fusion

 | customData2 | string (50) | Client-specified custom data field 2 |

 These standard fields capture information that most clients want to record against their bookings.
-However, it is important to note that organisations do not have to use the fields for their intended purpose.
+However, it is important to note that clients do not have to use the fields for their intended purpose.
 Because all standard fields store String data, your organisation may use any of these fields for a different purpose.
 Speak to your CRM for details.